digitallawyer/openlegaldictionary/_definitions/elsewhere.md

 ---
 title: Elsewhere
 permalink: "/definitions/elsewhere.html"
-body: In another place; ln any other place.
+body: In another place; in any other place.
 See 1 Vern.
 4, and note
 published_at: '2018-07-07'
 layout: post
 ---